Medical Student Financing Resources

 Many scholarships and grants are offered by private sources, such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.

 Because they are private and therefore not administered by Drexel, it is up to you to research and apply for them on your own.
-The best place to start your research is with any organization you or a family member has an affiliation with (such as your or your parents' employer, church or religious organization).
-If you're a current high school student, you should contact your guidance office for information on local scholarships.
+The best place to start your research is with any organization with which you or a family member has an affiliation (such as your or your parents' employer, church or religious organization).

 Much of your research will involve using the Internet.
 It is important to be careful when reviewing information online.
 Drexel recommends that you do not use any fee-based service to look for private scholarships.
 Below are several scholarship search engines that are free:

 Additionally, you may want to review some of the awards offered by the following organizations:

 The United States Armed Forces offer scholarships to medical students who are U.S. citizens.
 Scholarships pay the full cost of tuition each academic year and a stipend for living expenses.
 To accept a scholarship, you must commit to serving in a branch of the U.S. armed forces.

-You can contact the different Armed Forces branches offering scholarships at the following addresses:
+You can contact the different Armed Forces branches offering scholarships at the following websites: